trmid/pool-limo/README.md

 - Go to `<your name>.pool.limo` to view your new decentralized `.pool` site!
 - You can update your site at any time by pinning your new site files to IPFS and updating the content CID of your domain.
+    - Note: It may take up to 10 minutes for changes you make to be updated on your pool.limo site.